Completeness of the ZH-calculus: Introduction

 The way we solve this issue in this paper is by introducing a third diagrammatic type of generator beyond the Z and X spiders: the H-box.
 An $n$-input $0$-output H-box is defined by $\ket{x_1\cdots x_n} \mapsto (-1)^{x_1\cdot \ldots \cdot x_n}$.
 This can then be used in combination with Z-spiders (i.e.\ copy maps) to represent the `controlled-controlled-Z' gate, and thus the Toffoli gate.

 Another way to view the H-box generator is as a generalisation of the Hadamard gate to a linear map with an arbitrary number of inputs and outputs.

 With this new generator comes a new set of graphical rewrite rules that allow us to reason more efficiently about quantum computation involving non-affine Boolean functions.
 The resulting graphical language is called the \emph{ZH-calculus}, since its main generators are Z-spiders and H-boxes.
 The main topic of this paper is to show that various fragments of the ZH-calculus are complete.
-Specifically, we find a set of particularly simple and compelling rewrite rules (see Figure~\ref{fig:phasefree-rules}) that are complete for the approximately universal Toffoli-Hadamard gateset.
-Notably, to the authors knowledge, this is the smallest complete rule set for an approximately universal fragment of quantum computing (when measured in terms of number of rewrite rules and the number of generators in those rules; see Section~\ref{sec:simplicity}).
-Building on this work, we show that for any ring where $2:=1+1$ is not a zero divisor, we can generalise the ZH calculus in order to express all matrices over this ring, and we exhibit a complete set of rules for this generalisation as well.
+Specifically, we find a set of particularly simple and compelling rewrite rules (see Figure~\ref{fig:phasefree-rules}) that are complete for the approximately universal Toffoli-Hadamard gate set. \footnote{The Toffoli-Hadamard gate set is only approximately universal for `real' quantum computing, where all unitaries contain only real numbers.
+However, such real unitaries can simulate with constant overhead unitaries with complex entries~\cite{shi2003toffoli}.
+The notion of approximate universality is here hence different than that of Clifford+$T$, and might better be called `computationally universal'.
+We will however not make this technical distinction in the remainder of the paper.} Arguably, this is the smallest complete rule set for an approximately universal fragment of quantum computing (we discuss this claim in more detail in Section~\ref{sec:motivation}).
+Building on this work, we show that for any ring where $2:=1+1$ is not a zero divisor, we can generalise the ZH-calculus in order to express all matrices over this ring, and we exhibit a complete set of rules for this generalisation as well.

-This article is based on a conference paper by Backens and Kissinger~\cite{backens2018zhcalculus} which first introduced the ZH-calculus and proved completeness for ZH with complex parameters, an unpublished preprint of van de Wetering and Wolffs~\cite{PhasefreeZH2019} which proved completeness for the phase-free fragment of the calculus, and the DPhil thesis of Miller-Bakewell~\cite{millerbakewell2020thesis} which showed how the ZH-calculus and its completeness could be extended to arbitrary rings.
-The formal developments in those papers have been expanded and unified, and the technical content has been extended significantly in three ways: we find a simpler complete ruleset for the phase-free fragment, we give a completely self-contained proof of phase-free completeness based on an encoding of arithmetic into ZH, and we extend the ZH calculus to any ring where $2 := 1 + 1$ is not a zero divisor.
+This article is based on a conference paper by Backens and Kissinger~\cite{backens2018zhcalculus} which first introduced the ZH-calculus and proved completeness for the ZH-calculus with complex parameters, an unpublished preprint of van de Wetering and Wolffs~\cite{PhasefreeZH2019} which proved completeness for the phase-free fragment of the calculus, and the DPhil thesis of Miller-Bakewell~\cite{millerbakewell2020thesis} which showed how the ZH-calculus and its completeness could be extended to arbitrary rings.
+The formal developments in those papers have been expanded and unified, and the technical content has been extended significantly in three ways: we find a simpler complete rule set for the phase-free fragment, we give a completely self-contained proof of phase-free completeness based on an encoding of arithmetic into ZH, and we extend the ZH-calculus to any ring where $2 := 1 + 1$ is not a zero divisor.